This post may contain affiliate links.

 Have you headed outside to enjoy some fun winter nature activities with your preschoolers?
 If not, now’s the time to go explore the uniqueness of winter.

+Add nature study to your winter preschool activities.
 Whether you’re experiencing snow or just colder temperatures, winter has so many unique opportunities to see things in nature that you can’t see any other time of year.

 Step outside, and start exploring winter with your preschoolers today.

 1. Look for Tracks in the Snow

 Winter is the perfect time to look for tracks in the snow!

 First head outside and look for an area where the snow hasn’t been trampled down.
 Look under trees or near bushes.
 And study the area for tracks.
 If you don’t have snow on the ground, look for muddy areas instead.